mrdmnd/deimoscraft/curse_of_the_dreadblades.md

 First, some basics: without Adrenaline Rush (AR) active, our GCD is 1.0 seconds.
 With Adrenaline Rush up, the GCD is reduced to 0.8 seconds.
 That means that we'll fit 12 GCDs into COTD without AR, and 15 GCDs with it (if it's active for the whole duration, like on the pull).
-We'll investigate (later) what happens if AR covers part of the COTD window but not all of it.

 Saber Slash (SS) costs 50 energy at all times; Pistol Shot (PS) costs 40 energy if you don't have an opportunity proc, and zero energy if you do.

 For now, our goal is to get as many buffed builders as possible into that COTD window.
 Let's look at the energy cost for our builders and finishers.
 With the appropriate points in your artifact, finishers will cost 12 energy less.
-Relics can further decrease their energy cost (we'll investigate that case later), but for now, let's assume a 12 energy cost reduction.
+Relics can further decrease their energy cost (we'll revisit that case later), but for now, let's assume a 12 energy cost reduction.
 This means that you will have Roll the Bones (RTB) cost you 13 energy, and Run Through (RT) cost you 23 energy.

-You definitely want to enter the COTD window immediately after casting a finisher, because you want to enter at low-combo points to maximize the relative gain.
+You want to enter the COTD window immediately after casting a finisher, because you want to start at low combo points to maximize the relative gain.

 ## COTD Window Sequencing and Energy Demands
 We'll call the zero-cost PS `fPS` for "free" PS.